AlynMing/MessageApp/README.md

 **Required Must-have Stories**

-* User can register an account - completed
+* User can register and log into an account - completed
+* User can add new friends - completed
+* User can view all friends- completed
 * User can create message
 * User can add friends - completed
 * Add profile picture